 - Only Master Falconers in good standing may apply for an Eagle Permit

-- A MN DNR Eagle Permit Application must be submitted
+- A U.S. Fish and Wildlife Service Eagle Permit Application must be submitted

 - Documentation must be submitted and verified demonstrating

-- the applicant's experience in handling large raptors, including
+- the applicant's experience in handling eagles and large raptors, including

 - the type and duration of the activity in which they gained the experience.

-- The applicant must submit at least two letters of reference from people with experience handling and/or flying large raptors such as eagles, ferruginous hawks, goshawks (Accipiter gentilis), or great horned owls (Bubo virginianus).
+- The applicant must submit at least two letters of reference from people with experience handling and/or flying eagles.

-- Each letter must contain a concise history of the author's experience with large raptors, which can include, but is not limited to, handling of raptors held by zoos, rehabilitating large raptors, or scientific studies involving large raptors.
+- Each letter must contain a concise history of the author's experience with eagles, which can include, but is not limited to, handling of eagles held by zoos, rehabilitating eagles, or scientific studies involving large raptors.

 - Each letter must assess the applicant's ability to care for eagles and fly them in falconry.